KunningTang1/P3T-Net-for-3D-large-image-transfer/README.md

 3. Docker images.
 A docker image is also created for the code, allowing it to be run easily by importing it into a Docker container.

-The code and an example dataset for result reproduction can be found in https://zenodo.org/records/13766393.
+The code and an example dataset for result reproduction can be found at https://zenodo.org/records/13766393.

 Step to run the code for result reproduction: